anilkoithara/cypress-cucumber/README.md

 2) `feedback.feature`
 - Contains four scenarios - first and second scenarios covers `happy path` and third and fouth scenarios cover `unhappy` path.

-- Base URL and other test configuration can be viewed inside `cypress.json` file, I have setup the two config file inside `cpress\config`, to run the test aganist different environment.
+- Base URL and other test configuration can be viewed inside `cypress.json` file, I have setup 2 config files inside `cypress\config` folder, can be used to run the test against different environment.

 - You can select the browser to run the test, when running the test in headless mode the default browser is `Electron 87 (headless)`

  ### Adding new test
-  - Need to add `@ui` into feature file to start runnning as a UI test.
+  - Need to add `@ui` into feature file to start running as a UI test.

 ### Automation Framework details
  --- Tools
   -- Cucumber BDD -- https://cucumber.io/
   -- Cypress - Test runner -- https://www.cypress.io/
   -- Docker - Container -- https://hub.docker.com/r/cypress/included
-  Good to have a test architecture digram
+  Good to have a test architecture diagram
 ### Framework and Feature improvements

 Improvement suggestions and options
 - Need to generate dynamic test data
-- Parallel testing ( cypress dashboard is required to run the test in parallel)
+- Parallel testing (cypress dashboard is required to run the test in parallel)
-- Same linke custom login command we can need add more custom command whenever possible
+- Similar to custom login command, we can need add more custom command wherever possible
-- Can use more reusable steps using cucumber `DataTable` for running same set of test with for different data set we can using cucumber `Scenario Outline`
+- Can use more reusable steps using cucumber `DataTable`, and can use cucumber `Scenario Outline`
-- We need to modify the page object to have a base page and create static methods
+- We can modify the page object to have a base page and create static methods for more code clarity and reusability
 - We can load the element locators from `support\locators.js` file,

 `export default {